stineb/geco_website/content/authors/pepa-aran/_index.md

     year: 2019
 ---

 With a background in statistics and an interest in earth system modeling, Pepa is responsible for the data and computing environment of the GECO group.
-She supports ongoing research in various ways, from data archive curation to the implementation of model-data assimilation techniques and Bayesian parameter calibration.
+She supports ongoing research in various ways, from data archive curation to the implementation of machine learning models.
+She also contributed to the model-data assimilation techniques and Bayesian parameter calibration in the {rsofun} package.